 - Gather and measure your additions (setting some aside for sprinkling on top): nuts, seeds, dried fruit

 - Pour the dry ingredients into the wet, and stir to combine.
 Stir in the additions.

 - Scoop batter into the prepared pan and sprinkle with the toppings.

 - Bake for 18-20 minutes, then allow to cool.

 - Make the coconut butter drizzle, and drizzle it onto the cooled muffins.

 So deliciously easy, I promise!
-And if you're into some of these ingredients but not necessarily all, no problem!
+And if you're not a fan of some of these ingredients, no problem!
 You can substitute to your heart's content as long as you don't drastically alter the wet/dry ratio.